Staff

 Nicole, her husband, Michael and 16 year old daughter Mia, have two dogs, a Shitzu/poodle cross, named Panda and an Australian Cobberdog, named Cobber (Australian slang for Best Mate).
 She really enjoys entertaining, watching movies, as well as travelling, hiking, tennis and cooking.

-Doris Leung
+Dr. Doris Leung

-Doris Leung
+Dr. Doris Leung

-Interim CAHSS Director
+CAHSS Division Director

-Doris Leung
+Dr. Doris Leung

-Doris Leung
+Dr. Doris Leung

-Interim CAHSS Director
+CAHSS Division Director

 Doris Leung has been a part of the Canadian Animal Health Surveillance System (CAHSS) since 2020.
 She received her DVM (Doctor of Veterinary Medicine) from the Ontario Veterinary College and MPH (Master of Public Health) from the University of British Columbia.
 Doris is excited to utilize her knowledge in health communication, veterinary epidemiology, and disease surveillance to create knowledge translation pieces to engage with CAHSS members, foster collaboration, and to promote evidence-based decision making to advance animal health and surveillance in Canada.
 She currently resides in Vancouver, BC.